mdrxy/streamdeck-buttons/deployment.md

-# FastAPI Project - Deployment
+# Deployment - Stream Deck Button Tracker

 You can deploy the project using Docker Compose to a remote server.